ddelange/pipgrip/README.md

 - Similar to setuptools' `install_requires`, omitting the `projectname @` prefix is not supported neither for VCS requirements (like `pip install git+https...`), nor for [PEP 440](https://www.python.org/dev/peps/pep-0440) direct references (like `pip install https...`).
 - Parsing requirements files (`-r`) does not support: [custom file encodings](https://pip.pypa.io/en/stable/reference/requirements-file-format/#encoding), [line continuations](https://pip.pypa.io/en/stable/reference/requirements-file-format/#line-continuations), [global/per-requirement options](https://pip.pypa.io/en/stable/reference/requirements-file-format/#supported-options)
 - `--reversed-tree` isn't implemented yet.
 - Since `pip install -r` does not accept `.` as requirement, it is omitted from `--lock` output.
-So when installing local projects, either `--pipe` or `--install` should be used (the latter basically does `pipgrip --lock . && pip install . --constraint pipgrip.lock`).
+So when installing local projects, either `--pipe` or `--install` should be used (the latter basically does `pipgrip --lock . && pip install . --constraint ./pipgrip.lock`).
 - Local paths are not supported (like `pip install -e ../aiobotocore[boto3]`), except for the current directory (like `pipgrip --install -e .[boto3]`).